fordsturtleneck/fordsturtleneck/README.md

                                            i mostly make gf cosplays or walk around the map. if you're chill, don't be afraid to say hi ╭

-                                     i'd prefer if you whisper to int. i'm occasionally off-tab either drawing or playing random games and might not see what you say. don't send me weird messages either. 𓂃₊ ⊹
+                                     i'd prefer if you whisper to int. i'm occasionally off-tab either drawing, studying, or writing and might not see what you say. don't send me weird messages either. 𓂃₊ ⊹

                                             don't talk to me if you're going to project your ships on me